NexusCoded/NexusCoded/README.md

 ## 📍Let's collaborate:
 Feel free to fork my repositories, open issues, and submit pull requests.
 I would love to work with other enthusiast.
-Lets build the scroll together.
+Lets build the scroll together!!!!

 <!---